jrhdoty/SwarmJS/README.md

 var separation      = function(agent, neighbors){...};
 var avoidBoundaries = function(){...};

-//define agent type
+/*
+define agent type, initial position and initial velocity for each force, define the following: area of effect, relative strength, agent that causes the force (most of the forces below are reflexive) force function
+*/
-//define area of effect and relative strength of each force var opts = {
+var opts = {
   type:     'boid',
   forces: